vuong-viet-hung/hust-bearing/README.md

 ### Data
 Obtain the dataset before advance to the proceeding steps

 Open-access data will be provided soon.
-As of now, [contact us](mailto:vuongviethung156@gmail.com) for the dataset.
+As of now, [contact us](mailto:vuongviethung156@gmail.com) for the dataset, or generating the dataset using the [accompanied reposistory](https://github.com/vuong-viet-hung/BearingSpectrogram.git).

 The dataset should be structured as such:
 ```